b-lukaszuk/BS_wJ_eng/contents/regex.md

 String[]
 ```

-There, we did our job, the identity of an accused person was protected.
+There, we did our job, the identity of an accused person is protected.
 We may
 now write the file on a disk and send the press report.
 I imagine now you're
 wondering what's the big deal with those regexes anyway.
 For a person with basic
-computer literacy it doesn't seem that we've done anything particularly
+computer literacy what we've done doesn't seem particularly advanced.
+Well,
-advanced.
-Well, you're right.
-We didn't.
-That's because in order **to have a
+you're right.
+We its not.
+That's because in order **to have a regex we need to
-regex we need to use some meta-characters, i.e. special symbols that are
+use some meta-characters, i.e. special symbols that are interpreted beyond their
-interpreted beyond their literal meaning.
-On the other hand, as a general rule,
+literal meaning.
+On the other hand, as a general rule, any letter or digit in
-any letter or digit in regex (like `r"JohnSmith"`) stands for itself**.
-Overall,
+regex (like `r"JohnSmith"`) stands for itself**.
+Overall, the list of
-the list of meta-characters is rather long, but as stated in [the
+meta-characters is rather long, but as stated in [the
 docs](https://docs.julialang.org/en/v1/manual/strings/#man-regex-literals) it
 may be found at [the PCRE2 syntax
 manpage](https://www.pcre.org/current/doc/html/pcre2syntax.html).